Most of How I Work

 Most of the leaders I work with don’t come looking for a programme.

-That’s where I tend to sit.
+That is where I sit.

 The role I play